Skip to content

 Also interesting: The 6 “silent killers” in the body and how we can control them for as long as possible

-There are few medical interventions as comprehensive as regular physical activity.
+There is hardly any medical intervention as comprehensive as regular physical activity.
 Exercise simultaneously combats all components of the deadly sextet!

 1. Exercise improves metabolism (specifically: insulin sensitivity, blood sugar regulation, and fat metabolism).
 Even a walk after a meal can significantly stabilize our blood sugar.